iandrosov/lwc-permission-navigator/README.md

 ## Installing Permission Navigator using an Unlocked Package

-1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 pre-release org, enable My Domain, and deploy it to all users.
+1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for the org, enable My Domain, and deploy it to all users.

-1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB00000006l4xIAA) to install the unlocked package in your Spring '19 org.
+1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB00000006l4xIAA) to install the unlocked package in your org.

 1. Select **Install for All Users**